vallabkaranam/github-finder/README.md

+# Github Finder

+## About
+App to search for Github users and view the highlights of their profiles in a user-friendly way.

+## Deployed
+View the application at: https://githubfinder8389.netlify.app/

+## Tech Stack
+ReactJS, React Hooks, CSS, React Router, Context API, Github API

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts